 Research conducted on the small number of goblin sharks that have come out of the water suggest that their main food sources include fish, shrimp and squid [source: Food and Agriculture Organization of the United Nations].
 Deciphering more concrete dietary information has been a challenge since many of the goblin sharks examined have empty stomachs.
 For example, in one large-scale study on goblin sharks performed in 2006, 29 percent of the 148 individual fish studied had no food inside of them [source: Yano et al].

 The last goblin shark sighting occurred in 2007 in Tokyo Bay, Japan [source: Mehta].
 After one day in captivity, the living fossil fish died.
 Since opportunities like that one are few and far between, it may be a long time before we decode all the mysteries of the goblin shark.
-For more shark-related information, visit the links on the next page.
+For more shark-related information, visit the links below.